 |Light on 2 hrs/day||$(0.55)||$3.91||$8.36||$15.77||$36.54|

 |Light on 8 hrs/day||$11.31||$27.63||$43.94||$76.57||$158.14|

 |Lamp cost ($)||$1.50||$3.00||$5.00|

 Economics.
 Because high-efficiency light bulbs save electricity and last longer, they are a profitable investment.
 To figure out your return, you have to look at both the purchase and operating costs to arrive at total life-cycle costs.
 It may surprise you to learn that incandescent bulbs cost a lot more to operate than they cost to buy.
 When you spend 50¢ for a 75-watt incandescent light bulb, for example, you’re committing yourself to spending close to $7.00 for electricity (at 11.9.¢/kWh) over that bulb’s expected 750-hour life.
 In regions with high electricity prices, you could spend up to twice as much.

 With a high-quality CFL, you might spend anywhere from $2 to $5 to buy the lamp, but you’ll save money in the long run.
 Most compact fluorescent lamps last 6,000–10,000 hours.
-High-qualify LED lamps are now available for $8 to $12, but not only will you save on energy, you’ll buy a lot fewer lamps over the LED’s 25,000 hour expected life.
+High-qualify LED lamps are now available for as low as $5 a bulb, but not only will you save on energy, you’ll buy a lot fewer lamps over the LED’s 25,000 hour expected life.
 The longer a particular light fixture is used each day, the faster a high-efficiency replacement will pay for itself.
 See for yourself in the table below.
 In the CFL example, we assume a $3 price per CFL, but you may find much lower prices per unit.
 Even with just one switch, you come out ahead in the first year.
 Just imagine how much money you would save if you switched all your bulbs to CFLs and LEDs!